When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 3. Weather Changes

-4. Sensitive skin
+4. Sensitive Skin

 5. Medications

-6. Kawasaki Diseases
+6. Kawasaki Disease

 In clinical practice, I have seen Kawasaki’s Disease in a range of patient ages, but most often in grade school-aged children.
 The classic presentation is a fever that lasts longer than five days and is associated with an amorphous rash on a variety of body areas, conjunctivitis without pus, and redness of the lips, tongue, and/or throat.